How to Export a Dog From Australia

 (Any information I publish here isn’t sufficient for this purpose, but I always link to the official government websites if possible, which should be used.)

 You also need to provide details of your pet’s transport, the veterinarian assisting with export and attach your pet’s testing and treatment schedule.
+There is also a space to nominate a date and time for your pre-export appointment.

 Appointment to Issue Export Permit and Health Certificate

 The second part of this process is an appointment to issue your pet’s export permit and health certificate.
-This needs to occur within 72 hours of your pet’s scheduled departure time.
+This appointment can occur only after all preparations for your dog’s export are complete, including the final vet inspection with your registered veterinarian.

 Export dog from Australia